sreenaths/minimcp/README.md

 A **minimal, stateless, and lightweight** framework for building remote MCP servers.
 </div>

-_MiniMCP is designed with simplicity in mind.
-It provides a single asynchronous function to handle MCP messages—just pass in the request message, and you’ll get the response back_ ⭐ _While MiniMCP supports bidirectional messaging, it’s not a mandatory requirement—So you can use plain HTTP for communication_ ⭐ _MiniMCP is primarily built for remote MCP servers but works just as well for local servers_ ⭐ _MiniMCP ships with built-in transport mechanisms (stdio, HTTP via Starlette, and Streamable HTTP via Starlette).
-These wrap your handler, but you’re free to use them directly or implement your own_ ⭐ _MiniMCP is built on the [official MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk), ensuring standardized context and resource sharing._
+_MiniMCP is designed with simplicity at its core, it exposes a single asynchronous function to handle MCP messages—Pass in a request, and it returns the response_ ⭐ _While MiniMCP supports bidirectional messaging, it’s not a mandatory requirement—So you can use plain HTTP for communication_ ⭐ _MiniMCP is primarily built for remote MCP servers but works just as well for local servers_ ⭐ _MiniMCP ships with built-in transport mechanisms (stdio, HTTP via Starlette, and Streamable HTTP via Starlette)—You’re free to use them directly or implement your own_ ⭐ _MiniMCP is built on the [official MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk), ensuring standardized context and resource sharing._

 ## Table of Contents